-House Bill 421 allowed the Division to remove the 30-day service limit.
-Inpatient claims processed using APR-DRG methodology are not subject to a 30-day service limit.
-An adjustment has been made to the overall DRG base price so that there is no net impact on Medicaid spending.
-We expect this change to improve fairness to hospitals and patients that were previously affected by the 30-day limit.
+No. In 2012, House Bill 421 allowed the Division to remove service limits previously in place.
+An adjustment was made to the overall DRG base price so that there was no net impact on Medicaid spending.
+This change improved fairness to hospitals and patients who were previously affected by the 30-day limit.